MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Visio.VisioIosAppBootTime

 This is triggered every time the Visio iOS application boots.
-It is essential to understand boot performance of the Visio iOS app.
+It's essential to understand boot performance of the Visio iOS app.
 Used to troubleshoot poor performance.

 The following fields are collected: